Center for implementing nursing care innovations Hannover (PPZ-Hannover-CZdP 2)

 Consortium partners

-Nursing Management of the MHH; Institute of Epidemiology, Social Medicine and Public Health Research (MHH)
+Nursing Science as part of the Nursing Management of the MHH; Institute of Epidemiology, Social Medicine and Health System Research (MHH)

 Background and objectives

-The professional field of Nursing is undergoing a digital transformation: Due to demographic change, the number of people in need of care is increasing on the one hand, while at the same time there is a shortage of qualified professional carers.
-On the other hand, digitalization in Nursing can open up new opportunities with the implementation of care technologies.
-The "Future of Nursing" cluster - consisting of a Nursing Innovation Center (PIZ) and four Nursing Practice Centers (PPZ) in Berlin, Freiburg, Hanover and Nuremberg - has shown that these technologies are effective under certain conditions in a wide variety of care settings.
-However, the potential arising from care technologies is hardly used in nursing practice.
-The "Future of Nursing" cluster is positioning itself as a joint transfer and innovation hub in the second funding phase to ensure that the research, development and dissemination of nursing technologies continues to progress and that experience and results from the research project are transferred to other Facilities or Institutions throughout Germany.
+The professional field of nursing is undergoing a digital transformation.
+Due to demographic change, the number of people requiring care is increasing, while at the same time there is a shortage of qualified nursing professionals.
+Digitalization in nursing, however, offers new opportunities through the implementation of care technologies.
+The Cluster “Future of Nursing”, consisting of a Nursing Innovation Center (PIZ) and four Centers for Implementing Nursing Care Innovations (PPZ) in Berlin, Freiburg, Hanover, and Nuremberg, has demonstrated that these technologies can be effective under certain conditions across diverse care settings.
+Nevertheless, the potential of care technologies remains largely untapped in nursing practice.

-It is planned to network with relevant (international) players.
-For example, a research database, which the PPZ-Hannover will help to develop and maintain, will reach other Nursing and research institutions that are not part of the cluster and support them in their digital transformation with the help of templates or guidelines.
-Thanks to its many years of experience in researching technological innovations and their practical implementation and application, the PPZ-Hannover team will be able to contribute valuable content to this database.
+Networking with relevant (international) stakeholders is planned.
+For example, PPZ-Hannover will contribute to the development and maintenance of a research database designed to reach nursing and research institutions outside the cluster and support their digital transformation through templates and guidelines.
+Drawing on its extensive experience in researching technological innovations and their practical implementation, PPZ-Hannover will provide valuable content for this database.

 More information can be found at: https: //www.cluster-zukunft-der-pflege.de/ and www.ppz-hannover.de.